taeyoung-choi/cbs-research/README.md

             tuned_param = [i, j, mean_score]
 print("best param: ", tuned_param[0], tuned_param[1])
 ```
+We define success if user picks an item among recommended items and calculate accuracy.

 ### Prediction
 After optimizing the parameters, we can fit a model and make a prediction for a specific user.